stuntrally/stuntrally3/Readme.md

 This is optional but recommended, especially on Windows.
 See [CMakeLists.txt](/CMakeLists.txt) and adjust if needed, it has some of my setup fixes, for SDL2, OpenAL etc.

-4. Have [SR tracks](https://github.com/stuntrally/tracks) repo inside `Media/tracks`, cloned or as link.
+4. Have [SR3 tracks](https://github.com/stuntrally/tracks3) repo inside `Media/tracks`, cloned or as link.
+This is new *tracks3* repo with converted and some updated tracks.
+Old tracks loading works too.

 ### My folder tree